poseidon-framework/poseidon-schema/README.md

 ## The `.ssf` file

-Poseidon 2.7.0 added an option to specify sequencing source data.
-This is a tab-separated table, much like the `.janno` file, but following a different schema, specified in the file `ssf_columns.tsv`.
+The `.ssf` file stores sequencing source data.
+It is a tab-separated table, much like the `.janno` file, but following a different schema, specified in the file `ssf_columns.tsv`.

-Note that the primary entities in this table are sequencing entities (typically corresponding to DNA libraries or even multiple runs/lanes of the same library).
-The link to the Individuals listed in the `.janno`-file are made through a foreign-key relationship into `Poseidon_ID`.
+The primary entities in this table are sequencing entities, typically corresponding to DNA libraries or even multiple runs/lanes of the same library.
+A unique, identifying key is provided in the .ssf column `run_accession`.

+The link to the individuals listed in the `.janno`-file (and therefore to the entire Poseidon package) is made through a many-to-many foreign-key relationship between the .janno column `Poseidon_ID` and the .ssf column `poseidon_IDs`.
+That means each entry in the .janno file can be linked to many rows in the .ssf file and vice versa.